 GROSS: Thank you.

 Susie Arioli's new album, featuring guitarist Jordan Officer, is called "All the Way."
 They and bass player Frederick Grenier joined us from the CBC in Montreal, where they live.
 Coming up, David Edelstein reviews the new movie comedy "Hope Springs."
 This is FRESH AIR.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.